 (b) any other matters the Authority considers relevant.

-(3) The Authority must give the Minister a report based on the review not later than 2 months after the review is completed.
+[(3) deleted]

 (4) The Authority may include in the report any recommendations it has concerning amendment of the EGRC regulatory scheme.

 (5) The Minister must cause a copy of the report to be laid before each House of Parliament within 21 sitting days of that House after the day on which the Minister receives the report.

+[Regulation 48 amended: Gazette 13 Dec 2019 p.
+4230.]

 49. Deletion of commercially sensitive matters from Authority’s report

 (1) The Authority may request the Minister to delete a matter that is of a commercially sensitive nature from a copy of a report that is to be laid before a House of Parliament under regulation 48(5).